What Does a Licensed Practical Nurse (LPN) Do?

 Learn About the Salary, Required Skills, & More

-Licensed Practical Nurses (LPNs) perform a number of basic nursing tasks.
-They work under doctors and registered nurses in medical offices, hospitals, health care facilities, as well as providing in-home care.
+Licensed practical nurses (LPNs) perform a number of basic nursing tasks.
+They work under doctors and registered nurses (RNs) in medical offices, hospitals, and health care facilities.
+They also might provide in-home care.
 This is a growing occupation with a high rate of job openings, because of the aging of the baby boomer generation.

 LPNs carry out nursing tasks that are more complex than those that nurse's aides complete but less complex than the duties of a registered nurse.
 LPNs monitor the health of patients and look for signs that their health is deteriorating or improving.
 They check vital signs and watch for changes in monitor readings.

 Licensed Practical Nurses perform basic nursing functions like changing bandages and wound dressings.
 They comfort patients and make sure basic needs such as food and fluid intake are in order.
 Licensed practical nurses may also administer medications in some settings depending on institutional and state standards.

 The levels of care, such as providing medication, that LPNs can provide varies by state, so those entering the field should review state regulations where they intend to work.